 These banana pudding cupcakes start with a sweet and fluffy vanilla cake base.
-They then get filled with a creamy mascarpone banana pudding with fresh chopped bananas.
-The proverbial icing on the cake is a light mascarpone whipped cream that tops these delicious rich but fresh cupcakes!
+They are stuffed with a creamy mascarpone banana pudding filled with fresh chopped bananas.
+The proverbial icing on the cake is a light mascarpone whipped cream that tops these delicious, fresh cupcakes!

 My very first recipe on this blog was an adaptation of a Paula Deen banana pudding recipe.
 My version is in cute little individual mason jars and uses mascarpone cheese to lighten the pudding.
 Check out my banana pudding mason jars recipe!
 You won't be sorry!